iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/7_objective_and_cost_counters.rst

 7.1 	Cost Accounting Rows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The different types of costs (i.e. entries for the objective function) can be accumulated  over all technologies in built-in  accounting rows.
-These rows can be generated per period or for the whole horizon and contain the sum of the discounted and undiscounted costs.
+These rows can be generated per load region or per period or for the whole time horizon and contain the sum of the undiscounted costs.
 They can also be limited.
+In case of :math:`func` the entries are discounted as these are the entries into the objective function.
 The implemented types are:

 .. list-table::
    :widths: 45 110